orchetect/PDFGadget/README.md

 ## Batch Operations

 The following are single operations that may be used in a batch sequence of operations.

-More to be added in future.
+More to be added in future, including: file metadata assignment or removal, page cropping, more sophisticated annotation editing/filtering/removal.

 ### File Operations